Where we come from

 It is based upon these values that the generations which inherited Mazars managed to grow the organisation, through the co-optation of new partners, in Europe and around the world, and through mergers with firms that share the same values, vision, and objectives.

 That well known national firms like Weiser in the USA, Neville Russell in the UK or Paardekooper Hoffman in The Netherlands, elected to join the partnership is proof that the Mazars way has indeed been an attractive and effective model.

-Now operating in 71 countries across the globe, with over 13,500 professionals, Mazars has become a fully-fledged global player.
+Now operating via its integrated partnership in 91 countries and territories across the globe, with over 24,400 professionals, Mazars has become a fully-fledged global player.

 Key milestones in our history

-- 1940: Robert Mazars starts its accountancy practice near Rouen, France.
+- 1945: Robert Mazars starts his accountancy practice near Rouen, France.

 - 1965: The "Cabinet Robert Mazars" limited liability company is created on January 1.